Lanecrest/PyWeek35/README.md

 =
 v0.1.0 (03-26-23)
 -
--Initial release, simple script using Arcade to move a sprite left to right with a jump function.
+-Initial release, simple script using Arcade to move a sprite left to right and jumping

--Logic for the player's shadow is implemented.
+-Player's shadow is implemented.
 It follows the player position and gets bigger/smaller, lighter/darker based on the players Y position.

 Road Map